icze4r/holographic-spinny-icon/readme.md

 JEEEEEEEEEEEEZUMS

-Check out https://icze4r.github.io/holographic-spinny-icon/index.html if you want to see it in action :3c
+<s>Check out https://icze4r.github.io/holographic-spinny-icon/index.html if you want to see it in action :3c</s>
+Github pages is being unfun.
+Download the zip and unzip it and drag index.html into your brwoser, it'll work :3c